Sub-IoT/Sub-IoT-Stack/docs/_docs/hardware.md

 ![Gaint Gecko with CC1101 RF module]({{site.baseurl}}/img/GG_CC1101.jpg)

-Schematics and Eagle files are available in the [git repository](https://github.com/mosaic-lopow/dash7-ap-open-source-stack/tree/master/hardware/stk3700-cc1101).
+Schematics and Eagle files are available in the [git repository](https://github.com/Sub-IoT/Sub-IoT-Stack/tree/master/hardware/stk3700-cc1101).
 If there are any questions, contact us through the mailing list.

 ## Other platforms

 The list above only shows the readily available, public, platforms.
 It is of course possible to define your own platform for custom designs.
-Especially if you are using an MCU and radio which is already implemented it takes very little effort to add support to OSS-7 for your platform.
-Designing your own platform gives you the most flexibility regarding form factor and sensors specific for you use case of course.
+Especially if you are using an MCU and radio which is already implemented, it takes very little effort to add support to Sub-IoT for your platform.
+Designing your own platform gives you the most flexibility regarding form factor and sensors specific for your use case.
 We are glad to assist in designing a custom board.
 It is important to know that there are a number of parties who are currently in the process of designing devkits which will be commercially available, so the choice should increase in the near future.

-For more info on adding support for custom platforms or porting to new MCU's or RF chips please refer to the [porting section]({{ site.baseurl }}{% link _docs/porting.md %})
+For more info on adding support for custom platforms or porting to new MCU's or RF chips please refer to the [porting section]({{ site.baseurl }}{% link _docs/porting.md %}).